 Cereals are full of empty calories and lots of sugar.
 They are a great habit to give up.
 The last time my kids had Fruit Loops I ended up dumping out the box and swearing that I would never buy them again.
 I don’t know what it is about Fruit Loops (sugar+food coloring), but it makes my kids crazy.

-One of Emily’s recipes that has become a staple in our home is her Maple Cluster Granola.
+One of the recipes that has become a staple in our home is our Maple Cluster Granola.
 I could eat it for every meal.
-As she says in her post, “Good luck waiting until the granola cools to start sampling.”
+As mentioned in the post, “Good luck waiting until the granola cools to start sampling.”
 The recipe has simple, versatile ingredients, is easy to make, and tastes delicious.

 My other favorite breakfast “cereal” is overnight oatmeal.
 Chia seeds are all the rage right now and having them with some oats and fruit for breakfast is a great way to start the day.
 As long as there is coffee too of course.

 This one is really simple!
-Emily has talked about it in her posts and I’ve put it into practice when I’m baking.
 Whatever a recipe calls for – use less!
 Chances are you can cut back a little bit without even noticing a difference in the flavor.
 Or start cutting back a lot and tell your taste buds they are going to have to get used to it.

 Have you looked at the sugar content in the Greek yogurt you have in your fridge?
 Yikes.
 I think I’d be better off eating a pop tart.
 It’s really unfortunate that sugar makes things taste so darn good.

 Once you’ve bought that pure maple syrup I mentioned, or stocked up on raw honey at Costco, you can start buying plain yogurt and adding your own sweetener.
 Top it off with some homemade granola for a really delicious treat!
 It’s great to be in control of the ingredients.
-If you want to go all out, Emily can show you how to make your own homemade plain yogurt.
+If you want to go all out, you can make your own homemade plain yogurt.

 I’m not sure when it happened exactly, but some time ago our country started putting corn in everything.
 Corn syrup, high fructose corn syrup, modified corn starch – it’s in a lot of what we eat.
 Take a look in your refrigerator and at the cans in your cupboards.
 It’s a hard thing to avoid.

 Did you know that most condiments like salad dressing and barbecue sauce can easily be made at home?
 And when you make it yourself, you have control over what’s going into it.
-I haven’t followed through on this one yet, but I have strong intentions of making Emily’s Buttermilk Ranch Dressing.
+I haven’t followed through on this one yet, but I have strong intentions of making Buttermilk Ranch Dressing.
 For a really simple dressing, try some Lemon Garlic Vinaigrette.
-Homemade jam is another great addition to your refrigerator.
-With Pomona’s Universal Pectin (Amazon), you can control the type and quantity of sweetener.

 This post may contain affiliate links.
 See the disclosure policy for more information.